mycrossbl.gif (957 bytes)

 You can also donate using your credit card or PayPal funds, either one, by sending a PayPal payment to

-I have encoded it to cut down on spammers stealing the address.
 In the comments section, write that it is a donation to Christian Universe.

 Or, you can just click on the "Donation" link below: